yasirkula/UnityGenericPool/README.md

 	// Create a new pool that uses prefabObject as its template myPool = new PoolScript<Transform>( prefabObject );

-	// Populate the pool with 5 instances of the template object myPool.Populate( 5 );
+	// Populate (pre-warm) the pool with 5 instances of the template object myPool.Populate( 5 );
 }